 - Larger showers with oversized doors and no curbs or thresholds.

 - Additional lighting to make navigation around the home safer.

 - Accessible switches and controls, including electrical outlets, light switches and thermostats.

 - Lever-style door handles and faucets.

 Retrofitting or building a new home?
 Find an aging-in-place or universal design contractor with Contractor Connection.

 We make it simple to find a top-quality contractor for your project or new home.
 Every contractor in our network has been thoroughly vetted to ensure he or she is qualified, licensed and insured.
-Plus, we have an industry-best three-year warranty on workmanship to ensure your satisfaction.
+Plus, we have an industry-best five-year warranty on workmanship to ensure your satisfaction.
 For your free, no-obligation estimate from a qualified contractor, simply enter your ZIP code at the top of the page.Categories: Aging In Place Contractors